ShiningVenus/CozyCritters/README.md

 ## 💚 Questions or want to contribute?

-Open an issue or reach out—friendly contributions and suggestions are always welcome!
+Open an issue or reach out.
+Friendly contributions and suggestions are always welcome!

 ---